Taverham Hall School

 Taverham Hall School was a private co-educational day and boarding preparatory school.
 Situated in Taverham, Norfolk, it was founded in 1920.
 The school accommodates over 300 pupils between the ages of 1 and 13.
-The current headmaster is Mike Crossley, who is a member of the IAPS.
+The current headmistress is Clare Rackham.
 In 2016, Taverham Hall School merged with the preparatory department of Langley School, Loddon, to form Langley Preparatory School at Taverham Hall.

 History

 In 1623, Augustin Sotherton of Ludham was offered the 3000 acres estate of Taverham.
 It remained within his family for over 300 years until the Rev'd John Nathaniel Micklethwait, a retired parson, inherited the estate through the female line of his family in 1850.
 Micklethwait decided to demolish the existing hall and engaged architect, David Brandon, to design a country house befitting a country gentleman.
 Brandon completed a neo-Jacobean mansion in 1858.
 The Micklethwaits had no children and subsequently, in 1901, the estate passed through the female line to the Rev'd F C Mills of Warwickshire.
 Having no desire to live in Norfolk, Mills leased the hall until 1921, when he decided to divide up the estate and sell it at auction.

 Rev'd Frank Glass, a schoolmaster, bought the hall with approximately 100 acres of grounds for £12,000 and opened a boys' preparatory school.
 During the Second World War, the hall was requisitioned by the army.
 Soldiers' names scratched into the brickwork and bullet holes in the weather vanes are still visible.
 After the war, the school returned to the hall and prospered under the headship of John Peel.
 The school later became a charitable trust and co-educational.